emmasax4/emmasax4-redirects/README.md

 My plan from here on out is to keep this repository and the old domain (`emmasax4.info`) alive for about six months while my SEO ratings come back.
 And then, I can sunset this repository and just put in plain `http` redirects in my domain name registrar going forward.

 Huge thanks to Oleksii Tsvietnov for [the original idea](https://opensource.com/article/19/7/permanently-redirect-github-pages).

+When interacting with this repository, please follow [Contributor Covenant's Code of Conduct](https://contributor-covenant.org).